 Three Generations in the Workplace Colliding… and Thriving

-Today on the Love, Happiness and Success Podcast, I have the great honor to speak with my colleagues Teena Evert and Markie Keelan about generational differences in the workplace, and how Gen Xers, Millennials and Baby Boomers can build on their strengths.
-Both Teena and Markie are excellent career coaches who have helped people of every generation get ahead in their careers.
-Teena has a knack for helping people find their voice and learn how to communicate more effectively, and Markie is a millennial career coach who loves helping people of her generation (and others) find both meaning and success in their chosen professions.
+Today on the Love, Happiness and Success Podcast, I have the great honor to speak with my colleague Markie Keelan about generational differences in the workplace, and how Gen Xers, Millennials and Baby Boomers can build on their strengths.
+Markie is an excellent career coach who have helped people of every generation get ahead in their careers.
+They have a knack for helping people find their voice and learn how to communicate more effectively, and Markie is a millennial career coach who loves helping people of her generation (and others) find both meaning and success in their chosen professions.

 Join us on this episode to learn more about generational differences in the workplace.
 We're discussing: